-The Medical Mutual Medicare Secondary Plan is the plan OPERS provides for Medicare-eligible retirees who are not eligible to participate in the OPERS Medicare Connector and receive an HRA allowance during re-employment.
-These retirees include Medicare-eligible, re-employed retirees and their eligible Medicare dependents as well as Medicare-eligible retirees under age 65 with end-stage renal disease.
+The Medical Mutual Medicare Secondary Plan is the plan OPERS provides for Medicareenrolled retirees who are not eligible to participate in the OPERS Medicare Connector and receive an HRA allowance during re-employment.
+These retirees include Medicare-enrolled, reemployed retirees and their eligible Medicare dependents as well as early Medicare retirees under age 65.
 Retirees and dependents enrolled in the Medical Mutual Medicare Secondary Plan are also enrolled in the Express Scripts Prescription Drug plan.
-A more detailed explanation of prescription drug and medical coverage can be found on pages 7 and 9, respectively.
+Similar to the pre-Medicare plan, an allowance, based on the retiree's years of service and age when first enrolled in the plan, was used to offset a portion of the monthly premium.
+A more detailed explanation of prescription drug and medical coverage can be found on pages 8 and 10, respectively.